Fezzan: History

 Beginning in 1911, Fezzan was occupied by Italy.
 However, Italy's control of the region was precarious until at least 1923, with the rise of Benito Mussolini.
 The Italians were resisted in their early attempts at conquest by tribal Arab adherents to the militant Sanusiya Sufi religious order.
 The Tuareg clans of the region were only pacified by European expansion shortly before the Second World War, and some of them collaborated with the Italian Army in the North African Campaign.

 Free French troops occupied Murzuk, a chief town of Fezzan, on 16 January 1943, and proceeded to administer Fezzan with a staff stationed in Sabha, forming the Military Territory of Fezzan-Ghadames.
 French administration was largely exercised through Fezzan notables of the family of Sayf Al Nasr.
 Disquieting to the tribes in western Fezzan was the administrative attachment of Ghat, and its surrounding area, to French-ruled Algeria.
 However, when the French military control ceased in 1951, all of Fezzan became part of the Kingdom of Libya.

 Fezzan was a stronghold for Libyan leader Muammar Gaddafi through much of the 2011 Libyan Civil War, though starting in July, anti-Gaddafi forces began to gain ground, taking control of the region's largest city of Sabha in mid-to-late September.

 The LF country code (.lf) was reserved "on behalf" of Libya Fezzan (for an "indeterminate period of time") by the International Organization for Standardization (ISO).

-There are oil wells in Fezzan capable of 400,000 barrels per day, but oil companies fly in staff from northern Libya.
+There are oil wells in Fezzan capable of producing 400,000 barrels per day, but oil companies fly in staff from northern Libya.
 The local tribes are not getting any money from the oil trade, and so have turned to smuggling migrants from other parts of Africa, which is feeding the European migrant crisis and is a $1 billion per year industry.